Olympics bets: Triathlon tips, preview and analysis for Tokyo 2020

-Joe Townsend previews the individual triathlon events at the Olympic Games in Tokyo.
-His best bets include backing two Brits to fill the void left by Alistair Brownlee's absence.
+After tipping the winner and runner-up in the men's event, Joe Townsend previews the women's triathlon at the Olympic Games in Tokyo.
+His best bets include backing another Brit for success.

 3pts Jess Learmonth to win a medal in women's triathlon at evens (Sky Bet, Paddy Power)